-Established in 1976, Hawke Ranch is now for sale for the first time.
+Hawke Ranch is now for sale.
 505 acres over 4 titles + 20,000 acres of range (763 AUMs).
-Approx. 300 acres of productive hay land, endless water from spring to fall from multiple water licences on creek & a highly productive irrigation well.
-Price is "lock, stock, & barrel" including livestock, equipment, & feed.
+Approx. 300 acres of hay land, water from spring to fall from water licences on creek and an irrigation well.
+On the land are 3 family homes, a mobile home and an array of ranch outbuildings.

 Hawke Ranch is now for sale for the first time.
 Established in 1976, this family owned and operated ranch is located in BC's most picturesque geographic setting at the south end of the Hughes Range in the Canadian Rockies; more affectionately known as "the Steeples."